marionmorel/codecademy-appointment-planner/README.md

 - Iterate over the values in the <code>description</code> object, passed in via props, and render a ```<p>``` element for each value and give each a <code>className</code> of <code>"tile"</code>.

 Just like the <code>TileList</code> component, the <code>Tile</code> component is generalized to work with data from any object.
 This allows it to be used in both the <code>ContactsPage</code> and <code>AppointmentsPage</code> components.

+#### <code>AppointmentsPage</code>

+- Receive three props:
+    - The current list of appointments
+    - The current list of contacts
+    - A callback function for adding a new appointment
+- Keep track of four local state variables, the current name, contact, date, and time entered into the form
+- Add a new appointment on form submission
+- Clear the form on submission
+- In the ****Add Appointment** section, render an <code>AppointmentForm</code> with the following passed via <code>props</code>:
+    - local state variables
+    - local state variable setter functions
+    - <code>handleSubmit</code> callback function
+- In the **Appointments** section, render a <code>TileList</code> with the appointment array passed via <code>props</code>